 Sonar beam angle is known as the cone angle (measured in degrees), and the wider it is, the more of underwater area will be covered.
 Each fish detector model comes with own cone angle, and there is a big choice of these, especially if you add the fish finder models that are equipped with multi-beam sonar technology for covering an even wider area.

-Of course when comparing different fish finder models, the key things to consider are your budget and the desired features you would like to have in your unit.
+When comparing different fish finder models, the key things to consider are your budget and the desired features you would like to have in your unit.
 Deciding between fixed or portable unit is also important, as is the decision to have integral GPS in your fish finder model.
-In any case after reading our site you are already well-equipped with knowledge, and we hope that the information provided here will help you to find the most appropriate fish finder for your fishing needs.